Psalms For Life

 The little guy desperate for the big guy’s favor often becomes servile, fawning.
 But God doesn’t want that of us, and David doesn’t give it.
 Verse 9 offers a perfect example of the sort of honesty God wants, as David weaves a little black humor into his plea for pity, asking God if his decaying corpse would attest to God’s faithful care.

-You smile on me, Jesus, and I think I’m the star of the show and forget my utter need of you.
+You smile on me, Jesus, and I think I’m the star of the show and forget my constant need of you.
 Thank you for revealing myself to me in your withdrawal.
 Keep me humbly trusting that your anger gives way to grace, a tear-filled night to a joy-filled dawn.
 Amen.

 In your free moments today, meditate on these words: